WWitman/swagger-node-1/docs/slack.md

 You can run the `swagger-node-slack` project locally, and hit the API just to see what it does.

 1. cd to the `swagger-node-slack` directory on your system.
+2. If you haven't done so previously, execute this command to update the Node.js dependencies:

+    `npm install`

 2. Start the project:

     `swagger project start`

+3. Open the file `./swagger-node-slack/controllers/reverse.js` in a text editor.

+4. Note that the `token` var is set to `secret123`.
+The API requires a `token` parameter that matches this value, as we'll see.
+Later, we'll replace this value with a token issued by Slack.

+    `var token = "secret123"`

 3. In a separate terminal window, call the API as shown below.
-Note that some of the parameters have dummy values (`xxx`).
-These parameters are marked as "required" by the API in the swagger.yaml file, so they have to be there.
-However, they are only used by the Slack integration -- when we're hitting the API locally (without using Slack), the values don't matter.

-    `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/reverse -d "token=xxx&user_name=xxx&command=xxx&text=Apigee"`
+    `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/reverse -d "token=secret123&text=hello"`

     The API reverses the string specified by the `text` parameter and returns:

-    `"eegipA"`
+    `""olleh""`

+    Note that the API also validates the token.
+If you call the API with a different token, you'll get an error.
+For example:

+    `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/reverse -d token=secret234&text=hello"`

+    `"Error: Sorry, the token key is invalid."`

 ### Create the Slack integration